SirDagen/php-beautiful-numbers/README.md

 ## 0. zformat() ##

-PHPzformat work with multiple languages.
-When you call the constructor you can state the language you wanna use as well as other options like the accuracy (for example).
+PHPzformat works with multiple languages.
+When you call the constructor you can state the language you are going to use (as well as other options like the accuracy for example).

 ```php
 $zformat = new PHPzformat\zformat([ 'lang'=>'en', 'acc'=>3 ]);